number0/SonicRunway/README.md

 allocated.
 So, we may see some visual tearing.
 If this becomes problematic we can use ofMutex to make it thread safe.

-Notes on setting up a Sonic Runway server:
+Notes on setting up a Sonic Runway server (not necessary to run the software):

 - Install runway software (above)

+- Install motu audio installer

 - Install Loopback (with license)
     - enter loopback licence info